M. Son of the Century: Publication

 The novel was first published by Bompiani on 12 September 2018.

 The first edition of the novel contained historical errors which were detailed by Ernesto Galli della Loggia in the Corriere della Sera.
 Scurati responded to the controversy in a column also published in the Corriere della Sera.
-In it, he argued that the current era requires "a cooperation between the rigor of historical accurary and the art of the novel".
+In it, he argued that the current era requires "a cooperation between the rigor of historical accuracy and the art of the novel".

 The novel has been translated for publication in 46 countries.

 Reception

 The novel was a success, selling over 600,000 copies.

 On the night between 4 and 5 July 2019, M: Son of the Century was awarded the prestigious Strega Prize.
 Scurati dedicated the award to those who fought against fascism.

 The English translation by Anne Milano Appel was published by Harper on 5 April 2022.
 Sam Sacks of The Wall Street Journal wrote, "Readers will find themselves swept up by the story, thrilled by its conflicts and strangely forgetful that its 'hero' is a murderous despot.
 It's a dangerous lesson for a novel to convey, but a profoundly important one."
 Publishers Weekly praised the "magisterial prose, adeptly translated by Appel".
 In a mixed review, The Washington Post's Wendy Smith wrote, "European critics who noted that M was not precisely a novel had a point.
 Virtually every narrative chapter is followed by excerpts from period documents that mostly repeat the material laid out.
 This bumpy mix of fact and sort-of-fiction kills the book's momentum and makes it much longer than it needs to be."
-The book was also praised by The Atlantic, which praised the book's lessons as poignant.
+The book was also reviewed by The Atlantic, which praised its lessons as poignant.

 Adaptations

 Television adaptation

-The novel is currently being adapted into eight-part drama series.
-It will feature Luca Marinelli in the lead role of Mussolini.
-British filmmaker Joe Wright will direct, while Stefano Bises and Davide Serino will adapt.
+The novel has been adapted into an eight-part drama series.
+It features Luca Marinelli in the lead role of Mussolini.
+British filmmaker Joe Wright directed, while Stefano Bises and Davide Serino adapted the script.
 Filming began in October 2022 at Rome's Cinecittà studios.
-The series will be produced by Sky Studios and Lorenzo Mieli's The Apartment Pictures, in collaboration with France's Pathé.
+The series is produced by Sky Studios and Lorenzo Mieli's The Apartment Pictures, in collaboration with France's Pathé.
+The series was screened at the 81st Venice International Film Festival on 5 September 2024 and began airing on Sky Atlantic on 10 January 2025.